 But if you’d prefer to diversify your money across many dividend growers all at once, a basic dividend-growth fund can do just that.

-The following are three of the best dividend-growth ETFs you can find.
+The following are five of the best dividend-growth ETFs you can find.
 While there are many more such funds out there, these three have been selected for their varying approaches to this dividend strategy.

 Related: 15 Alarming Gen X Retirement Statistics